 Culture, art, architecture, food, Barcelona, a passionate capital of Catalonia needs no introduction.
 If you are heading to Barcelona for the first time, perhaps looking for where to stay in Barcelona with family or the best areas to stay in Barcelona for nightlife?
 This is the post for you!

 I will guide you through where to stay in Barcelona, including hotels for all budgets and the best places to stay whether you are a tourist visiting for a short or long period or where to stay before a cruise leaving from Barcelona.
-So if you are wondering where is the best neighborhood to stay in Barcelona, I will hopefully be able to answer that for you.
+So if you are wondering where is the best neighborhood to stay in Barcelona, however many days in Barcelona you plan to stay, I will hopefully be able to answer that for you.

 - Where To Stay In London